redth-org/BTProgressHUD/README.md

 BTProgressHUD
 =============

-__This has been taken over by [@Redth](https://github.com/redth) - please contact him for bug reports etc__

-Port to Xamarin.iOS of the [SVProgressHUD](https://github.com/samvermette/SVProgressHUD).

-SVProgressHUD (and BTProgressHUD) is a clean and easy-to-use HUD meant to display the progress of an ongoing task.
+BTProgressHUD is a clean and easy-to-use HUD meant to display the progress of an ongoing task.

-If you need this for Xamarin.Android, [redth has a very similar component](https://github.com/Redth/AndHUD)
+If you need a similar library for Android, [AndHUD is very similar component](https://github.com/redth-org/AndHUD)

 ## Installation